zilliah/kerryr/content/hire.md

 If you're interested in hiring me, the first step is to [contact me](/contact/ "Contact Me")!

 Next, we'll discuss your ideas, needs, timeline, and budget.
-This can happen over video or text (no in-person meetings at the moment).
+This can happen over video, text, or in person (vaccination proof required).

-Before finalising anything, I'll give you a quote or a proposal with a few different options.
+Before finalizing anything, I'll give you a quote or a proposal with a few different options.
 You can decide whether or not the proposal will work for you - there's no obligation to accept if it isn't what you're looking for.

 Once we've found an agreement that works for both of us, I'll get started!